Go to the Nature Institute’s home page

 parts residing in different chromosome compartments chromosomes shown as a fractal globule

 Figure 3.1.
-A schematic representation of a proposal for how human chromosomes are organized (at certain times) into a globular aggregate in the cell nucleus.2
+A schematic representation of a proposal for how human chromosomes are organized (at certain times) into a globular aggregate in the cell nucleus.
+See main text.2

 Crucially, the image shown is a geometric idealization.
 It is designed to show certain principles of interweaving compartments, and is not meant to suggest that chromosomes are organized into a neat sphere.
 In reality, there is an almost infinitely complex and dynamic configuration involving not only internal relations among chromosomes, but also continual engagement with other contents and activities of the nucleus.
 Substantial portions of the “B” compartment reside near, and interact with, the outer envelope of the nucleus, whereas much of the “A” compartment lies more in the interior.
 During the processes of DNA replication and cell division (mitosis), the entire arrangement, for all its seemingly tangled complexity, “magically” transforms into a series of radically different configurations.
 (See, for example, Figure 3.3.)